edysfy/Group_website/sysImp.md

 1. Mapbox Component subscribes to this when 'pullAndDisplayGJPointsFromSearchQuery()'.
 The details have been explained previously.
 2. Usersearch-Display component.

+The user can also search by keyword.
+When the user submits this keyword, the 'sendKeyword' method gets called, which then uses the User-Search service to get the GeoJson array in memory, filter through it using the keyword, and update the state with that new array.
+Which will automatically update the Mapbox UI, and the Usersearch-Display.

 ### How does the Usersearch-display work?

 This component's purpose is to display the search results in a way similar to the user's timeline.
 In its 'onInit' directive, we subscribe to the 'geoSearchState' in the User-Search Service.
 When the state changes, the new array returned from the API will get stored in this component in a variable called 'search results.
 We do a length check on the array.
 If the length of the array is 0, we set a boolean called 'noResults' to true.
 This conditionally renders a title 'No Results' on the UI, using *ngIf on a div.